algorhythmicdev/AlgoWeb/README.md

 }

-so that any halo animation sits behind all content.

-Remove Distracting Animations: Following the redesign recommendation GitHub
+This guarantees all animated backgrounds sit behind interactive content GitHub
+.

-, ensure gradient and hero-pan animations are disabled.
-For example, in ThemedBackground.svelte and Hero.svelte remove any animation: on gradients.
-Use static gradients instead.
-Confirm CSS has no infinite keyframe loops.
+Remove Distracting Animations – As per design, disable any continuous background or gradient animations.
+In ThemedBackground.svelte and Hero.svelte, remove CSS animation: rules on gradients.
+Use static backgrounds instead.
+Also audit CSS for any infinite @keyframes loops and remove them.
+This stops unnecessarily looping animations

-prefers-reduced-motion Compliance: Check all interactive animations respect prefers-reduced-motion.
-The code already disables hero animations and card transforms under that media query
 GitHub
-GitHub
 .

-Ensure no rogue animations remain.
-For any particle or background effect, add:
+Prefer-Reduced-Motion Compliance – Ensure any remaining animations respect the user’s reduced-motion preference.
+For example, add a global rule:

 @media (prefers-reduced-motion: reduce) {
   .background, .background * { animation: none !important; }
 }

-Z-Index Consistency: Use the design’s Z-index scale GitHub
+Many animations (hero scroll, card transforms, etc.) should already be disabled under prefers-reduced-motion.
+Confirm no rogue animations persist
+GitHub
 .

-For example, navigation and dropdowns should use --z-sticky: 100 and --z-overlay: 400 from theme.css.
-If any element (like a modal or menu) currently has inline z-index, replace with these tokens.
-Example fix in CSS:
+Z-Index Consistency – Use the design’s z-index tokens instead of magic numbers.
+For instance, navigation bars and drop-downs should use z-index: var(--z-sticky) (100) or var(--z-overlay) (400).
+If any component (like a modal or menu) has an inline z-index, change it.
+For example:

 .nav-bar    { z-index: var(--z-sticky); }
 .dropdown   { z-index: var(--z-overlay); }

-This guarantees the background (--z-background: -20) stays at the back, content at 0–10, and overlays above (and so on) as per design system.
+This ensures --z-background (e.g. –20) stays behind everything, main content is around 0, and overlays sit above as intended GitHub
+.

-Each fix above uses the 2026 design tokens and accessibility guidelines.
-Be sure to rebuild and test in all themes (light, dark, high-contrast) and both desktop/mobile viewports.
-The snippets given can be copy-pasted into the respective component files to address the issues systematically.
+Each issue above includes the component file to edit and a code snippet fix.
+All fixes follow the project’s design tokens and meet WCAG guidelines.
+After implementing, rebuild and test in all themes (light, dark, high-contrast) and viewports.

-Sources: Audit and design requirements drawn from the internal design documentation GitHub
+Sources: Audit and fix suggestions are drawn from the project’s internal documentation and codebase, as summarized in the repository
 GitHub
- and the existing codebase (e.g. GlassCard.svelte, Hero.svelte).
-All fixes conform to the 2026 design tokens (--bg, --text, --space-*, etc.) and WCAG/UX guidelines.
+GitHub
+.
+Each cited fix corresponds to the relevant component or stylesheet.